mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * `extensions`: The new GroupContext extensions (possibly updated by a GroupContextExtensions proposal)

-  * Apply the UpdatePath to the tree, as described in
+  * Decrypt the path secrets for UpdatePath as described in
-    {{synchronizing-views-of-the-tree}}, using the provisional GroupContext when
+    {{synchronizing-views-of-the-tree}}, using the provisional GroupContext as
-    decrypting the path secret and storing `leaf_node` at the committer's leaf.
+    the context for HPKE decryption.

   * Define `commit_secret` as the value `path_secret[n+1]` derived from the last path secret value (`path_secret[n]`) derived for the UpdatePath.